Priyanghaofficial/Mean-and-Variance/README.md

+                                                                                                                                                   NAME:PRIYANGHA.G
+                                                                                                                                                   REG NO:212223040157

-#  Mean and variance of a discrete  distribution
+# Ex:1 Mean and variance of a discrete  distribution

 # Aim :